rotepfau/gpumining-profitswitcher/README.md

 ### **_PRE_-INSTALLATION**

 1. Go to [WhatToMine](https://whattomine.com), setup all algos and parameters, _calculate_ it, press _JSON_ button on top right page and then copy URL from the page that you got redirected.
 Paste it somewhere as we will use it later on installation phase
-2. Create every _flight sheet_ you want and nameit _exactly_ how the coin is named on WhatToMine i.e EthereumClassic
+2. On [hiveos](https://the.hiveos.farm), create every _flight sheet_ you want and nameit _exactly_ how the coin is named on WhatToMine i.e EthereumClassic
-3. Setup all overclock settings and toggle on _Auto Select Algo_ option
+3. Still on hiveos, setup all overclock settings and toggle on _Auto Select Algo_ option

 ### **INSTALLATION**